-- Fish purchases for cash,

-- Attorneys' fees, and

-- Payments by a federal executive agency for services (vendors).
+- Attorneys' fees, and - Payments by a federal executive agency for services (vendors).

 This brochure contains general information for taxpayers and should not be relied upon as the only source of authority.

 Taxpayers should seek professional tax advice for more information.